-Before you vote, we urge you to read the "Compensation Discussion and Analysis" and "Executive Compensation" sections of this Proxy Statement (pages 19-38) for additional details on the Corporation's executive compensation, including its governance, framework, components, and the compensation decisions for the named executive officers for fiscal year 2013.
+Before you vote, we urge you to read the "Compensation Discussion and Analysis" and "Executive Compensation" sections of this Proxy Statement (pages19 - 44) for additional details on the Company's executive compensation, including its governance, framework, components, and the compensation decisions for the named executive officers for fiscal 2014.

-As an advisory vote, the results of this vote will not be binding on the Board or the Corporation.
-However, the Board of Directors values the opinions of our stockholders, and will consider the outcome of the vote when making future decisions on the compensation of our named executive officers and the Corporation's executive compensation principles, policies and procedures.
+As an advisory vote, the results of this vote will not be binding on the Board or the Company.
+However, the Board of Directors values the opinions of our stockholders, and will consider the outcome of the vote when making future decisions on the compensation of our named executive officers and the Company's executive compensation principles, policies and procedures.

-Therefore, the Board of Directors recommends that stockholders vote, in an advisory manner, for approval of the executive compensation philosophy, policies, programs and procedures described in the Compensation Discussion and Analysis Section of the 2013 Proxy Statement, and the compensation of the Corporation's named executive officers, as disclosed in the 2013 Proxy Statement.
+The Board of Directors recommends that stockholders vote, in an advisory manner, FOR this Item 3 and the approval of the executive compensation philosophy, policies, programs and procedures described in the Compensation Discussion and Analysis Section of the 2014 Proxy Statement, and the compensation of the Company's named executive officers, as disclosed in the "Compensation Discussion and Analysis" and "Executive Compensation" sections of this Proxy Statement.